 3. Orioles trade Erik Bedard to the Mariners (Prior to 2008 season)

 For a very brief period of time Bedard was a highly regarded pitcher.
 After an excellent season in 2007, The O’s shipped him to Seattle.
 In return they got two youngsters named Adam Jones and Chris Tillman.
 Both were key players in all three playoff seasons that Baltimore had since 2012.
 Adam Jones in particular has been a five time all-star and a gold glove center fielder.

 4. Indians trade CC Sabathia to the Brewers (2008 trade deadline)

 While this one wasn’t an overwhelming success, Cleveland got Michael Brantley from Milwaukee.
 While Brantley has had injuries over the past two years, one thing is abundantly clear.
 The guy can hit.
 Since 2012, he has had a batting average over .300 and was just named to his third all star team.

 5. Indians trade Cliff Lee to the Phillies (2009 trade deadline)

 The Indians love trading aces at the deadline.
-After Lee took the 2008 Cy Young, Cleveland was having a horrendous season in 2009.
-As a result, they traded their ace at the deadline.
+After Lee took the 2008 Cy Young, Cleveland was having a horrendous 2009 season.
+As a result, they traded their ace.
 Philadelphia ended up winning the NL pennant.
 While most players didn’t pan out, one player they got back in return was Carlos Carrasco.
 It took him a while to become a good pitcher, but he has been one of the most consistent starters since 2014.
 This trade is one of the reasons that Cleveland is on pace to win their third division title in a row.